italia/design-react-kit/README.EN.md

 ## Getting started

-Clone the repo and run `yarn storybook:serve` to start the development server.
+Clone the repo and run `yarn` to install the dependencies.
-A script takes care of running the `yarn install` command needed to install dependencies.
+Then run the `yarn storybook:serve` command to start the development server.

-Storybook will therefore be available at http://localhost:6006
+Storybook will therefore be available at http://localhost:9001/

 ![storybook](/doc/storybook.png?raw=true)